**Alt text:** A person using a calculator while working on financial papers at a desk, with a pen and a smartphone nearby.

 5. Shark Bait No More: Turning Stress into Strategy

 Remember how unassuming the Q-Flex pitch was?
-That humility evolved into a superpower.
+That humility became a superpower.

 Where others over-promised and under-delivered, Andrea and Hong understated and overperformed.
 The Sharks respected that, and so did customers.

-They kept costs low, perfected packaging, and manufactured in the U.S.—decisions that helped control quality and scale sustainably.
+They kept costs low, optimized packaging, and manufactured in the U.S.—decisions that helped control quality and scale sustainably.
 Q-Flex was no longer “shark bait.”
 It had teeth—and traction.

 Their strategy was simple: